adamrudolf-becube/cpp-cheatsheet/README.md

 Note if you would like to prohibit copying, you need to delete both.

+#### Move constructor vs move assignment operator

+Similar rules apply to the move constructor and move assignment operator as well

 #### Copy vs move

 - Copy works with lvalue references and copy semantics (new memory is allocated and copied by value)